 When I miss lessons for any reason, they are either made up or refunded.

-Other reasons for make-up lessons are: student illness, family emergency, or some other unique and/ or extenuating circumstance.
-They are pre-arranged by students and myself, all upon the students’ requests, and generally done virtually.
+Other reasons for make-up lessons are student illness, family emergency, or some other unique and/ or extenuating circumstances.
+They are pre-arranged by students and me, all upon the students’ requests, and generally done virtually.

 ALL LESSONS ON WINTER STORM DAYS are taught virtually.